AayushSaini17/IITISoC-22/README.md

 # FOR OBSTACLE REPEL

 #! /usr/bin/env python
-# Import ROS.
 import rospy
-# Import LaserScan message from package sensor_msgs.
-from sensor_msgs.msg import LaserScan
-# Import the API.
-from iq_gnc.py_gnc_functions import *
+from sensor_msgs.msg import LaserScan from iq_gnc.py_gnc_functions import *
-# Import the needed math functions.
-from math import cos, sin, pow, radians, sqrt
+from math import cos, sin, pow, radians, sqrt from geometry_msgs.msg import Point
-# Importing Point message from package geometry_msgs.
-from geometry_msgs.msg import Point

-# Create an object for the API and making it a global variable.
 drone = gnc_api()

 def laser_cb(msg):
     # Callback function of the subscriber.